typemill/typemill/content/02-for-writers/02-naming files and folders.md

 # Naming your Files and Folders

+Naming conventions are not very relevant anymore since you can create new pages online with the author panel right now.
+If you still want to create your content offline, then please follow the rules below.

 To create a clean website with TYPEMILL, you have to follow some naming conventions for your files and folders.
 A typcial structure for folders and file looks like this:

 ````